-This is our refrigerator – I love to have lots of pictures of family and friends (and soon, many more pics of the little one!) where I can see them all the time.
-There are pics of hanging out with friends, celebrating birthdays and anniversaries, our honeymoon in Europe, one of our trips to Israel, Av and his dad with the UVA mascot at one of the bowl games, a trip we took to Denver where we went on Route 66, our pets, beach pics, Av standing next to a Shoney’s “Big Boy”, and sweet-sweet ultrasound pics:
+I love to have lots of pictures of family and friends (and soon, many more pics of the little one!) on the refrigerator where I can see them all the time.
+There are pics of hanging out with friends, celebrating birthdays and anniversaries, our honeymoon in Europe, one of our trips to Israel, Av and his dad with the UVA mascot at one of the bowl games, a trip we took to Denver where we went on Route 66, our pets, beach pics, Av standing next to a Shoney’s “Big Boy”, and sweet-sweet ultrasound pics.

 I started with these colors – Sculpey in dark green for the outside skin, bright kelly green and transparent color for the rind, bright red (plus not pictured: another large bright red, a pack of hot pink, and a pack of iridescent light pink to get the perfect red watermelon color), and black for the seeds.